cyclus/recycle/README.rst

 fuel cycle simulations with the Cyclus fuel cycle simulator.

-This README is intended primarily for those who intend to contribute to the development of Cycamore archetypes.
+This README is intended primarily for those who intend to contribute to the development of Recycle archetypes.
 If you are interested in Cyclus as a user or in developing your own Cyclus archetyes, you may want to consult `Getting Started with Cyclus <http://fuelcycle.org/user/install.html>`_.

 This README provides basic information about:
- - the dependency required by Cycamore
+ - the dependency required by Recycle
- - installation of Cycamore from the command line
+ - installation of Recycle from the command line
- - how to run Cycamore unit tests
+ - how to run Recycle unit tests

-Although Cycamore is meant to enable a basic fuel cycle simulation, you may want more functionality than it offers.
+Although Recycle is meant to enable a basic fuel cycle simulation, you may want more functionality than it offers.
 Third party modules can also be installed (or developed) with additional facilities.
 Please visit the Cyclus website for a list of `contributed modules <http://fuelcycle.org/user/index.html#third-party-archetypes>`_.